virtual-expo/puppet-rundeck-python/README.md

 `keyN` is an optionnal entry, like a fact you want to access via Rundeck Node Filter.
 * `tags_list`: is a list of tags, which are used in Rundeck for node filtering.
 The tag list is a subset of {key1, key2,...,keyN}.

+If you need to add a few nodes **not** managed by Puppet, you can describe them in the file `conf/other_nodes.yaml`, following the example file `conf/other_nodes_example.yaml`.

 ### Example

-Assuming your `conf/conf.yaml` is the following:
+Assuming your configuration file `conf/conf.yaml` is the following:
 ```yaml
 ---
 tmp_file: /tmp/tmpfile.yaml